 Alcohol affects our brains in many ways.
 Although it alters all parts of the brain, certain areas are affected the most.
 The areas that alcohol works on are all tied to our emotional processing.
 Alcohol changes brain chemistry by disrupting hormones that balance our moods.

 These changes tend to be temporary unless someone starts to abuse alcohol.
 Then, they tend to linger long after the last drink.

 This is why some people who drink a lot can seem unstable, not only when they’re drinking but when they’re sober.
 They may burst into tears or lash out in anger.
 Or, they may act “too happy” and appear manic.
 People who show signs of alcohol abuse are more likely to feel aggressive after drinking.

 Contrary to a common belief, the type of alcohol you drink does not trigger different emotions.
 Rather, a person probably picks what they drink based on the mood they’re in.
-Or perhaps, on the mood they want to feel, based on preconceived ideas.
+Or perhaps, on the mood, they want to feel, based on preconceived ideas.
 For example, one person may reach for a glass of red wine to destress after work, another may down a shot of whiskey when they’re upset.
-Any many will drink Champagne to feel happy.
+Many will drink Champagne to feel happy.